LuckySingh1/Autonomous-Soccer-Playing-Robot/README.md

 -------------------

 Designing and developing a method for processing vision data into commands for motion control for autonomous soccer playing robot.
-Autonomous robots are robots that can perform various designated tasks by understanding the environment without continuous human guidance.
+Autonomous robots are robots that can perform various designated tasks by understanding the environment without continuous human guidance.ï¿½
-There will be 2 Spark V robots, one goal-keeper and one striker.
-The striker will be human controlled whereas, goal keeper would be fully autonomous.
+There will be 2 Spark V robots, one goal-keeper and one striker.ï¿½ The striker will be human controlled whereas, goal keeper would be fully autonomous.
 The striker will try to make a goal and the goal-keeper will try to defend it by moving in the way of the striker.